 - Maureen Ogle: Author (Ambitious Brew), Historian (did you catch her in action especially at the end of Beer Wars sharing historic wisdom to mind?).
 She’s prolific on Twitter, and funny too. – Added 9/6/10

 Women and Beer Tasting

-With all the talk of the higher ABV (alcohol by volume) of today’s craft beer it’s not pointed out enough that wine, yes, the beautiful fermented juice of grape that stains you teeth and carpet—but delicious just the same—on average is 12% ABV when the average craft beer is around 5%.
+With all the talk of the higher ABV (alcohol by volume) of today’s craft beer it’s not pointed out enough that wine, yes, the beautiful fermented juice of grape that stains you teeth and carpet—but delicious just the same—on average is 12 percent ABV when the average craft beer is around 5 percent.
 Yet wine is still turned to by so many more females.
 And we all know beer has traditionally been viewed as a male’s beverage, but I argue that craft beer is on a totally different playing field and one that is not gender focused.